 Drip Fed & Broadcast Email Messages

-(Drip-feed emails to subscribers using autoresponders)
+(Drip-feed emails to subscribers using an autoresponder service)

 Although there are many self-hosting scripts available, including WordPress plugins that you can use for sending out newsletters and autoresponder messages, we recommend choosing a reliable third-party (i.e. hosted) service provider for handling your list building campaigns, email marketing, subscriber lists segmentation, and autoresponder setup needs.
-Some of the best-known service providers available include Aweber, GetResponse, MailChimp, and iContact …
+Some of the most well-known service providers available include Aweber, GetResponse, MailChimp, and iContact …

 (We recommend using a reliable email marketing service instead of hosting your own!)